xtuml/bridgepoint/doc-bridgepoint/process/FAQ.md

 BridgePoint Installation <a id="installation"></a>
 ------------
 * **Hardware Requirements and Recomendations**  <a id="machinerecomendations"></a>
   BridgePoint runs under [Eclipse](https://www.eclipse.org/).
-Machine configuration requirements come largely from Eclipse.
+Hence, machine resource usage comes largely from Eclipse.
 As of this writting, there are no published hardware requirements for Eclipse.
-Eclipse offers 32 and 64 bit versions.
-BridgePoint is built using only the 32 bit version of Eclipse.
-BridgePoint plugins under Eclipse
-  will never use more than 4 GB of RAM while editing and executing models.
-However, for people using BridgePoint model compilers a seperate process runs that is used in model translation.
-This process is a seperate 32-bit binary, so it too may use up to 4gb of ram.
-Therefore, the current maximum possible usage is 8gb.
+Eclipse offers 32 and 64-bit versions.
+BridgePoint is built using only the 32-bit version of Eclipse.
+BridgePoint plugins under Eclipse will never use more than 4GB of RAM while editing and executing models.
+However, for people using BridgePoint model compilers, a seperate process runs during model translation.
+This process is a stand-alone 32-bit binary, so it too may use up to 4GB of RAM.
+Therefore, the current maximum possible usage is 8GB.

   RAM
   ---
-  Experience has shown that the tool runs very well with 4gb of ram under Linux environments.
-In Windows, 8gb is the minimum recomendation.
-The tool does not offically support MAC, but it does run well with 4gb of RAM on a MAC.
+  Experience has shown that the tool runs very well with 4GB of RAM under Linux environments.
+In Windows, 8GB is the minimum recomendation.
+The tool does not offically support Mac OS, but it does run well with 4GB of RAM on a Mac.

   Processor
   ---------
   Eclipse utilizes threading very well.
-Mutli-core processors will help performance when editing models.
-However, model translation uses a single thread, therefore translation performance is not improved with multiple processors.
-Model execution performance is single-threaded when "deterministic execution" is selected, and multi- threaded when it is not selected.
-In general, any processor running at 1ghz and beyond is going to work fine.
+Mutli-core processors help performance when editing models.
+However, model translation uses a single thread.
+Therefore, translation performance is not improved with multiple processors.
+Model execution performance is single-threaded when "deterministic execution" is selected, and multi-threaded when it is not selected.
+In general, any processor running at 1GHz and beyond will work fine.

 * **Errors During Unzip**  <a id="unziperrors"></a>
   When unzipping the BridgePoint distribution if you see a message that indicates a duplicate file is